Medicare Accreditation for Home Health Care

 When Home Health Agencies were first being established in the 60’s and 70’s, Medicare Certification was carried out exclusively by the states which performed inspections and reported results to CMS.

 Beginning in late 1960s the Community Health Accreditation Program began Medicare Accrediting Home Health Care Agencies after they had been Medicare Certified.
 Medicare Accreditation thus began as an “add-on” seal of approval which helped home health care agencies advertise their expertise and distinguish them from competitors.
 JCAHO followed CHAP’s lead several years later.

-Today CHAP (Community Health Accreditation Program) is by a good margin the largest of the three Medicare Accrediting Bodies in terms of Medicare Accreditation for home health care agencies.
+Today CHAP (Community Health Accreditation Program) is by a good margin the largest of the three Accrediting Bodies in terms of Medicare Accreditation for home health care agencies.

-The “seal of approval” that Medicare Accrediting bodies provide has increasingly become more important as it is required by many Medicare HMO, ACOs and insurance companies.
+The “seal of approval” that Accrediting bodies provide has increasingly become more important as it is required by many Medicare HMO, ACOs and insurance companies.

 We leave no stone un-turned, so stop searching and contact us today.
 888-850-6932